georust/rinex/doc/navigation.md

 cargo run --example navigation
 ```

+Refer to this example to learn how to browse NAV `record, that includes:
+* [x] grab high level information
+* [x] enumerate epochs contained in record
+* [x] enumerate epochs for specific `Sv` contained in record
+* [x] retrieve specific data, for specific `Sv` and specific `epochs`..

 ## Navigation Record content

 The NAV record is sorted by `Epoch` and by `Sv`.

-`Epoch.flag` is not contained in a NAV file, as opposed to say an OBS file.
+`Epoch.flag` is not contained in a NAV file, as opposed to Observation Data.
-Therefore, all _epochs_ contained in a NAV file are supposed sane / valid
+Therefore, all _epochs_ contained in a NAV file are supposed to be sane / valid
 and have a constant `epoch.flag::Ok` value.
 That also means
-filtering epoch.flags makes no sence for a NAV file.
+filtering epoch.flags makes no sense for a NAV Data.

 All NAV record share the following attributes: